upgrade your clients

 Today, I will educate you on the different pricing structures you can use as a wedding planner and what factors to consider when setting your wedding planner pricing.

-Don't worry, this isn't going to be one of those “charge what you're worth” kind of articles (in fact, I think charging what your worth is a big lie).
+Don't worry, this isn't going to be one of those “charge what you're worth” kind of articles (in fact, I think charging what you're worth is a big lie).
 Instead, I'm breaking down how to set your own wedding planner pricing and answering the question: “How much do wedding planners cost”? and “How do I come up with my wedding planner pricing?”

 If you scroll to the bottom, I will give you what I see as an average in the industry, but keep in mind, it varies.
 And I truly believe that the sky is the limit for you.